saifnsound/redux/README.md

 # State Management in Redux

-This document will cover the basics of state management in redux.
-It covers the following topics:
+This document covers the basics of state management in redux.

 -   Introduction to Redux.
 -   Main Characters of Redux.